datwaft/themis.nvim/README.md

 ### Where does the name come from?

-The name comes from the ancient greek titan of justice, divine order, law and custom.
+The name comes from the ancient Greek titan of justice, divine order, law and custom.

 I choose this name because this plugin brings order to my Neovim configuration.